Overview

 For example, regulatory updates can impact different companies in various ways.
 One of Contify’s customers, a music headphone company, benefited from a recent update in hearing aid regulations.
 Their sound-enhancing earplugs, with minor tweaks, could now be classified as hearing aids.
 This opened a huge market opportunity for the company.
 Why?
 Because their devices became eligible for insurance coverage.
 Hence, accessible to a large customer base requiring hearing aids.
 However, this development was a huge blow to incumbent hearing-aid manufacturers.
 Because they now have a formidable new competitor in the market.

-A simple keyword-based classification will miss critical updates or incorrectly classify news as negative.
+A simple keyword-based classification will miss critical updates or incorrectly classify them as negative news events.
 This context sensitivity makes automated monitoring challenging.

 2. Subtleties of Language